brianlam38/AWS-Certified-Security-Specialty/Chapter 3 - Logging and Monitoring.md

     * Scheduled events
 * Rules: match incoming events and orute them to one or more targets
 * Targets: Lambda, SNS topics.
 SQS queues, Kinesis Streams and more

+## AWS Config

+AWS Config is a fully managed service that provides you with an AWS resource inventorgy, configuration history and configuration change notifications to enable security and governance.

+Enables: Compliance auditing, security analysis, resource tracking (what resource we're using where)
+Provides: Configuration snapshots and log config changes of AWS resources, automated compliance checking

+AWS Config needs to be deployed in each individual region.
+It doesn't automatically deploy in every region in your account.

+How does it work:
+1. AWS resource configuration change -> event fires off
+2. AWS Config picks up event -> AWS Config logs event in S3 bucket
+3. Event target = Lambda is triggered -> Managed or Custom rules (Lambda functions)
+4. AWS Config will evaluate if configuration change has broken a rule
+5. If rule is broken, AWS Config will trigger SNS notification and is sent to user

+Terminology:
+* _Configuration Items_: point-in-time attributes of resource
+* _Configuration Snapshots_: collection of config items
+* _Configuration Stream_: stream of changed items
+* _Configuration History_: collection of config items for a resource over time
+* _Configuration Recorder_: the configuration of AWS Config that records and stores config items (Config Recorder Role)

+Recorder Setup:
+* Logs config for account in region (per-region-basis)
+* Stores in S3
+* Notified of issues via.
+SNS

+What we see:
+* Resources Type, Resource ID
+* Compliance checks:
+    * Trigger:
+        * periodic
+        * configuration snapshot delivery (change in resource config -> trigger check)
+    * Managed Rules: ~40 rules
+* Timeline: configuration details, relationships, changes, CloudTrail events

+Permissions needed for AWS Config - requires and IAM role with:
+* ReadOnly permissions to the recorded resources
+* Write access to S3 logging bucket
+* Publish access to SNS

+Restrict access to AWS Config:
+* Users need to be authenticated with AWS and have appropriate permissions set via.
+IAM policies to gain acecss.
+* Only Admins/Security needing to set up and manage Config require full acecss.
+* Provide ReadOnly for Config day-to-day use e.g. analyse misconfigurations etc.

+Monitoring Config:
+* Use CloudTrail with Config to provide deeper insight into resources.
+* Use CloudTrail to monitor access to Config - e.g. someone stopping Config Recorder would be monitored in CloudTrail.

+AWS Config is a big part of the exam, so read the Config FAQ: https://aws.amazon.com/config/faq/

+## Set up an alert if Root user logs in / pro-active alerting (will be tested in exam)

+1. Log in AWS Console
+2. Go to CloudTrail -> create Trail
+3. Configure CloudTrail to send CloudTrail logs to CloudWatch logs
+    * A role is required for CT to perform CloudWatch API calls.
+Two calls are performed:
+    * `CreateLogStream`: Create a CloudWatch Logs log stream in the CloudWatch Logs log group you specify.
+    * `PutLogEvents`: Deliver CloudTrail events to the CloudWatch Logs log stream.